celo-org/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

         <li>If all issues in the audit report have straightforward fixes, announce a forthcoming smart contract release. </li>
         <li>Commit audit fixes to <code>master</code> and cherry-pick to the release branch.</li>
         <li>Submit audit fixes to auditors for review.</li>
-        <li>Let the community know about the upcoming release proposal by posting details to the Governance category on https://forum.celo.org and cross post in the Discord <code>#governance</code> channel.
+        <li>Let the community know about the upcoming release proposal by posting details to the Governance category on https://forum.celo.org and cross post in the <a href="https://discord.com/channels/600834479145353243/704805825373274134">Discord <code>#governance</code> channel</a>.
 See the 'Communication guidelines' section below for information on what your post should contain.</li>
       </ol>
     </td>
   </tr>